Lamar Porter Athletic Field

-Lamar Porter Athletic Field is located at West 7th and Johnson Streets, in the Stifft Station neighborhood of Little Rock, Arkansas.
+Lamar Porter Athletic Field is located at West 7th and Johnson Streets, in the Stifft Station neighborhood of Little Rock, Arkansas, United States.
 It is a Works Progress Administration-built baseball field placed on the National Register of Historic Places on December 6, 1990.
 Hall of Fame third baseman Brooks Robinson started his career at Porter Field.

 As described in its National Register nomination form, the construction of the ball field was "one of the bell weather events of the early years of the Little Rock Boys' Club."
 When it was built, the 10 acre site was in what was then regarded as "west" Little Rock in an area identified as desirable for park and playing field development by John Nolen, a nationally renowned city planner and landscape architect who was dismayed by the lack of recreational facilities in Little Rock.

 Nolen observed that although school grounds offered the "opportunity for the sand boxes and apparatus used by small children, there remained a demonstrable need for two classes of playgrounds where boys between ten and sixteen and from sixteen upwards can have the opportunity for […] more seriously organized games."

-Construction of just such a field began in the Fall of 1934 and employed workmen with the federal Works Progress Administration.
+Construction of just such a field began in the fall of 1934 and employed workmen with the federal Works Progress Administration.
 The project took 18 months to complete.
 Tennis courts, playgrounds, and other recreational spaces complement the ball field.

 Lamar Porter was the son of Mr. And Mrs. Q. L. Porter of Little Rock, born August 17, 1913.
 He was educated in Little Rock's public schools, attended Little Rock High School, and graduated from Sewanee Military Academy in Tennessee in 1931.
 Porter was a junior at Washington and Lee University in Virginia when he was killed May 12, 1934, in an automobile accident between Lexington and Staunton, Virginia.